Arthur John Seamer

 Arthur John Seamer CMG (1878–1963) was a notable New Zealand Salvation Army missionary and Methodist minister.
 He was born in Tongala, Victoria, Australia, in 1878.

 In the 1949 King's Birthday Honours, Seamer was appointed a Companion of the Order of St Michael and St George for services in connection with mission work among the Māori.

+Arthur John Seamer died on 17 September 1963 in Hamilton, New Zealand, at 85.
+He was buried in Glen Eden, Auckland, New Zealand.